seanakabry/zk-tools/README.md

 	By "full filenames" I really mean full basenames, where `[[Another Note]]` links to `Another Note.txt`, without regard to the file extension.

 	An explicit UID (unique identifier) is a part of the filename of a note which follows a consistent syntax (usually a timestamp prefix like `202007011200`) and is supposed never to change, like a primary key for a record in a database.
 The wikilink `[[202007011200]]` would point to `202007011200 Another Note.txt`, and continue to point to the same note even if that note is renamed `202007011200 Edited Note.txt`.
 This robustness is one of the chief benefits of using explicit UIDs.
-Obvious drawbacks include the interruption of the flow of text with a long, usually non-semantic string of characters, and the difficulty of specifying the UID of a note one has in mind (made trivially easy by a wikilink autocompletion macro, such as by Zettelkasten.de forum users [kaidoh](https://forum.zettelkasten.de/discussion/176/quick-insertion-of-links-to-other-zettels-with-type-ahead-search-using-keyboard-maestro) or [Will](https://forum.zettelkasten.de/discussion/comment/2516/#Comment_2516)).
+Obvious drawbacks include the interruption of the flow of text with a long, usually non-semantic string of characters, and the difficulty of specifying the UID of a note one has in mind (made trivially easy by a wikilink auto-completion macro, such as by Zettelkasten.de forum users [kaidoh](https://forum.zettelkasten.de/discussion/176/quick-insertion-of-links-to-other-zettels-with-type-ahead-search-using-keyboard-maestro) or [Will](https://forum.zettelkasten.de/discussion/comment/2516/#Comment_2516)).

 	The Archive [recognises UIDs](https://zettelkasten.de/the-archive/help/#how-do-i-create-links-between-notes). nvUltra [does not](https://twitter.com/nvUltraApp/status/1268882547066515458).